vitessio/website/content/en/docs/reference/mysql-compatibility.md

 Vitess does not yet support Window Functions or Common Table Expressions.

-### Cross-shard Update
+### Cross-shard Transaction

-By default, Vitess does not support atomic modifications across shards.
+By default, Vitess does not support transactions that span across shards.
 While Vitess can support this with the use of [Two-Phase Commit](../two-phase-commit), it is usually recommended to design the VSchema in such a way that cross-shard modifications are not required.

 ### OLAP Workload